facebook/react-native-website/docs/layout-props.md

 ### `columnGap`

 `columnGap` property sets the size of the gap (gutter) between an element's columns.
-It works like `column-gap` in CSS.
+It works similar to `column-gap` in CSS, but in React Native you must use points.
+Percentage unit is not supported.

 See https://developer.mozilla.org/en-US/docs/Web/CSS/column-gap for more details.

 | Type   | Required |
 | ------ | -------- |